Create A Process Application Landscape Overview

 - Read the Connect Data With A Model page

 After we have one or more models that link the data with each other we need to define views.
-As said earlier the landscape poster is a canvas with a lot of views for various topics on it (strategy, architecture and transformation).
-And a view is a filter on a model, so for every topic we create a view: like mission, stakeholder, requirements, processes, applications, projects and deliverables.
+As said earlier the landscape overview is a canvas with a lot of views for various topics on it (strategy, architecture and transformation).
+A view is a filter on a model, so for every topic we create a view: like mission, stakeholder, requirements, processes, applications, projects and deliverables.

 To create the views for the process application landscape: